julianpeeters/polynomial/docs/readme.md

 >Q: What are we losing by using simple types rather than dependent types?

->A: Simple types can easily model monomial lenses, yet they are not flexible
+>A: Simple types can easily model monomial lenses, but they are not flexible
 >enough to model fully dependent lenses.
 >
 >However, a rich subset of dependent lenses can be implemented, under the
 >following constraints:
-> - function types may not depend on just any value, but may, by exploiting Scala's subtyping of ADTs, depend on classes of values
-> - function types may not depend on just any type, but may, by exploiting Scala's match types, depend on types that abstract over arities
->
->These constraints liberate a subcategory of Poly wherein multi-term
->polynomial lenses "fit" within the shape of a monomial lens, as long as the
->following conditions are met:
 > - the positions and directions of the polynomial are related by an ADT
 > - the number of terms in the polynomial is equal to the number of members of the ADT
 >
 >For example, `Binomial` lens can be pameterized by `Option` such that its
 >terms are exponentiated by `Some[A]` and `None.type`, and behaves as a
 >"dual-laned" monomial lens.
->

 ### `polynomial-mermaid`